smol-ninja/dot-claude/context/prb/languages/TYPESCRIPT.md

 # TypeScript

-A collection of TypeScript-specific rules.
+A collection of TypeScript rules.

 - These instructions also apply to JavaScript.
 - These are not hard-and-fast rules.
 If you have a good reason not to apply a rule, do so.